snowflake/grandstream-prefer-ipv6-bug/README.md

 Research to find out why my [Grandstream](https://www.grandstream.com) phone does not use an IPv4 SIP account when Prefer IPv6 is enabled.

-For full details, please vist our [wiki](https://github.com/snowflake/grandstream-prefer-ipv6-bug/wiki) on Github.
+For full details, please visit our [wiki](https://github.com/snowflake/grandstream-prefer-ipv6-bug/wiki) on Github.

 I have a Grandstream GRP2612 VOIP phone which I have owned since 2019.
 It works well and I have had no real problems with it until now.